MQ-FOAR705/Sophie-Avard-Proof-of-Concept/README.md

 # Setup
-In order for this tool to work you need to download the proof-of-concept repository and save it to your Desktop.
+In order for this tool to work you need to download the proof-of-concept source file and save it to your Desktop.
+You then need to download the zip file to run the analysis.

+In RStudio, you need to set your working directory.

 # Installation
 Go follow the instructions at https://www.r-project.org if you need to install R.